cos418atPrinceton/assignments_template/assignment5/README.md

   We have supplied you with skeleton code and tests under this directory.
 You will need to modify
   <tt>kvraft/client.go</tt>, <tt>kvraft/server.go</tt>, and perhaps <tt>kvraft/common.go</tt>.
   (Even if you don't modify <tt>common.go</tt>, you should submit it as-provided.)
-For this assignment you should use your own implementation of Raft from HW4.
+For this assignment you should use your own implementation of Raft from HW4, although we will grade your submission with our solution implementation of `raft.go`.
 </p>

 <p>